gcarreno/fpdbus-tools/README.md

 - `gui/fpdbusview` GUI tool for exploring and exporting code for both System and Session services.
 - `cli/dbus2pas` CLI tools for exporting code for both System and Session services.

-##fpdbusview
+## fpdbusview

 This gui tool depends on:
 - LCL
 - SynEdit (For the preview of the generated code)

-(needs explanation of what is, what it does ans how it does it)
+(needs explanation of what is, what it does and how it does it)

-##dbus2pas
+## dbus2pas

 This cli util has no dependencies in terms of packages.

 This is a command line utility that you can use in scripting.
 It does not have the visual aid to browse your exposed DBus services.
-You will have done so with a DBus debug tool like the above mentioned `fpdbusview` of [D-Feet](https://wiki.gnome.org/Apps/DFeet).
+You will have done so with a DBus debug tool like the above mentioned `fpdbusview` or [D-Feet](https://wiki.gnome.org/Apps/DFeet).
 Once you have the necessary information, you can use `dbus2pas` to generate ObjectPascal code to wrap around the service and ease it's use via a more OOP way.

 Here are the options to use dbus2pas.